n8acl/DAPNETNotifier/README.md

 If you reach out to me and have an error, please include what error you are getting and what you were doing.
 I may also ask you to send me certain files to look at.
 Otherwise just reach out to me :).

 ---
+## Credits

+Thanks go to [Leroy, KD8BXP](https://github.com/kd8bxp) for pointing out a DAPNET API endpoint I missed in my research that would let me pull this data directly from there.

+---

 ## Change Log

+* 09/13/2022 - Updated Script to pull from the DAPNET API versus Scrapeing the Pi-Star Dashboard

 * 05/30/2022 - Fixed some README.md spelling errors.